ricardo-f/GMaC/README.md

     - Testing terraform cloud as remote backend
     - Testing checkov as sec tool
     - Testing basic repo creation
+    - Add more dynamic/logic to the tf code

 ### Extra Docs and Ref:
 - [Terraform resource doc in this projects](terraform/docs/TERRAFORM-DOCS.md)